Giovanni98-git/workflows-wasmcloud/README.md

 ## Adding Capabilities

 To learn how to extend this example with additional capabilities, see the [Adding Capabilities](https://wasmcloud.com/docs/tour/adding-capabilities?lang=rust) section of the wasmCloud documentation.

+## redis
+We will need redis for data management as it is included during configuration